Twinkle, twinkle: Astronomers discover farthest star yet

 Earendel may have been the prominent star in a two-star, or binary, system, or even a triple- or quadruple-star system, Welch said.
 There’s a slight chance it could be a black hole, although the observations gathered in 2016 and 2019 suggest otherwise, he noted.

-Regardless of its company, Earendel lasted barely a few million years before exploding as a supernova that went unobserved as most do, Welch said.
+Regardless of its company, the star lasted barely a few million years before exploding as a supernova that went unobserved as most do, Welch said.
 The most distant supernova seen by astronomers to date goes back 12 billion years.

+The Webb telescope — 100 times more powerful than Hubble — should help clarify how massive and hot the star really is, and reveal more about its parent galaxy.

+By studying stars, Rigby said: “We are literally understanding where we came from because we’re made up of some of that stardust.”